dennyzhang/python-hosts-tool/README.md

 ```

 # Principle:
-- Be safe: When remove, make sure it's an exact match; When add, make sure no conflicts
+- **Be safe**: When remove, make sure it's an exact match; When add, make sure no conflicts
-- Can audit: backup old version, if we have changed it
+- **Can audit**: backup old version, if we have changed it

 # How to Use